pyhys/minimalmodbus/docs/develop.rst

 * Improved documentation (especially the sections with TODO).
 * Tool for interpretation of Modbus messages
+* Better parsing of error messages from the slave
 * Increase test coverage for minimalmodbus.py
 * PEP8 fine tuning of source.
 * Improve the dummy_serial behavior, to better mimic Windows behavior.